Posted on Leave a comment

 My second issue is what pass for endnotes.
 Rather than have standard endnotes, what readers are presented with is each chapter receiving a single paragraph of text with page numbers and a very brief comment where material came from.
 If this material is not included in the “Note on Sources” you are left even further mystified.
 These paragraphs are difficult and not user friendly, nor are they endnotes.
 I get not having footnotes, though those are most convenient for readers, and I am happy enough to at least have traditional endnotes.
 This type of notation should be avoided by all publishers.

 After reading Leerhsen what am I left with?
-First, I am left with the nagging feeling I should have read all of Stump’s work prior.
+First, I am left with the nagging feeling I should have read all of Stump’s works prior.
 Because A Terrible Beauty is so focused on countering much of what has been written about Cobb, a grasp of that literature would have helped.

 Secondly, it seems clear that the author has done plenty of research.
 While a majority seems to come from newspapers, which often have their own slant, Leerhsen is able to combat much of the reputation Cobb has been given (I hesitate to say earned after reading this book.)
 I would use the reputation for having been a dirty player as an example here.
-We learn that instances of Cobb being involved in a “spiking” seem to have been rare, and players of the day do not seem to have universally considered him a dirty player.
-Did you want to have Cobb barreling down on you while stealing a base or stretching a hit, probably not; does it appear he went out of his way to injure opposing players, no.
+Instances of Cobb being involved in a “spiking” seem to have been rare.
+Players of the day do not seem to have universally considered him a dirty player.
+Did you want to have Cobb barreling down on you while stealing a base or stretching a hit?
+Probably not; does it appear he went out of his way to injure opposing players, no.

 I might like to have seen a bit about Cobb’s legacy, especially in the Royston, GA area.
-Cobb’s burial location is discussed, and this is a must see if you are travelling through town.
+Cobb’s burial location is discussed.
+This is a must see if you are travelling through town.

 At the end of the day, who is the real Tyrus Raymond Cobb?
-Is it the violent, racist, possibly alcoholic of Al Stump; or the more moderate, at times misunderstood, Cobb of Charles Leerhsen?
+Is it the violent, racist, possibly alcoholic of Al Stump; or the more moderate, misunderstood, Cobb of Charles Leerhsen?
 It is probably somewhere in between, but Leerhsen has done a commendable job in righting some of the past wrongs we have assumed true of Ty Cobb.

 You may find all of Charles Leerhsen’s books using THIS LINK.